jdereg/json-io/user-guide-writeOptions.md

 ### ClassLoader
 The`ClassLoader`in the `WriteOptonsBuilder` is used to turn `String` class names into `Class` instances.
 >#### `ClassLoader` getClassLoader()
->- [ ] Returns the ClassLoader to resolve String class names when writing JSON.
+>- [ ] Returns the ClassLoader to resolve String class names.

 >#### `WriteOptionsBuilder` classLoader(`ClassLoader loader`)
->- [ ] Sets the ClassLoader to resolve String class names when writing JSON.
+>- [ ] Sets the ClassLoader to resolve String class names.

 ### MetaKeys - @id, @ref, @type, @items, @keys, @values
 A few additional fields are sometimes added to a JSON object {...} to give `JsonIo` help in determining what